imGuillem/VOAM/README.md

   - Tolerance: tolerance

  After the keyword section, as previously mentioned, it is followed the NLOP section.
 The different chemical species participating in the chemical reaction are separated by delimiters such "-#-#-#- Chemical species/Small molecules: Reactant/Product -#-#-#-".
+It is recommended to look into the "Examples" folder, which contains 4 different examples, to have a better grasp of the structure of the input file.